Former big league manager, coach, catcher Pat Corrales dies at 82

 But Corrales was fired in 1987 with the Indians mired at 31-56.
 His overall mark in Cleveland was 280-355.

 Corrales followed with a coaching stint in Atlanta, working on Cox's staff from 1990-2006.
-That tenure coincided with Atlanta's rise to MLB powerhouse, which included a record 14 straight division titles and a World Series championship in 1995.
+That tenure coincided with the Braves' rise to MLB powerhouse, which included a record 14 straight division titles and a World Series championship in 1995.

-"The Atlanta Braves mourn the passing of long time Atlanta Braves bench coach Pat Corrales," the team said in a statement posted on X, the social media site formerly known as Twitter.
-"Our thoughts are with his friends and family during this difficult time."
+“I know he and Bobby were so close," Braves manager Brian Snitker said before a game at Colorado.
+"During that run, he was the guy, doing a lot of the heavy lifting.
+He wasn’t afraid to get in somebody’s rear end if they needed it.
+He was a baseball guy through and through.”

 Corrales finished his career in the dugout as a coach with the Washington Nationals before taking the front-office job with the Dodgers.
 He also had coaching tenures with Texas and the New York Yankees.